lifenoodles/markdown-cv/index.md

 `2014 - 2022`
 __Amazon - Senior Software Development Engineer__
 Technical lead in the Network Availability Engineering organization, responsible for designing, building, and operating large-scale distributed systems for stream processing, anomaly detection, and network assurance.
 Developed and deployed systems leveraging statistical and probabilistic models to aggregate, correlate, and classify network events, enabling rapid identification of critical issues.
-Played a key role in building and scaling multiple successful engineering teams in collaboration with organizational leadership.
+Played a key role in building and scaling multiple successful engineering teams in collaboration with senior leadership.
 Mentored and trained junior engineers and contributed to hiring efforts through technical interviews and candidate evaluation.

 `2010 - 2014`
 __Maynooth University - Lecturer/Tutor__